pop-xf/json-schemas/README.md

 ### `observable_central` (optional, *type: object*)

-An object representing the central values of the polynomial coefficients for the expanded observables, $\vec{o}_m$.
+An object representing the central values of the observable coefficients $\vec{o}_m$ for each observable&nbsp;$O_m$.
+In case the observables are not themselves polynomials, the observable coefficients correspond to the polynomial approximation of the observables obtained from a Taylor expansion of the observable expressions defined in `metadata.observable_expressions`.
 Each key must be a monomial key as defined above.
-The values must be an array of $M$ numbers whose order matches `metadata.observable_names`.
+Each value must be an array of $M$ numbers whose order matches `metadata.observable_names`.

 Example: